Who is this for?

 - Assist in finding partners and funding to support proof-of-concept and commercialization

-- Negotiate license agreements with interested parties
+- Negotiate license agreements

 - Support long-term relationships with strategic partners that help develop early-stage discoveries into market-ready technologies and products